mochenyang/MSBA6461-Advanced-AI/README.md

 # MSBA6460-Advanced-AI

 This repository contains lecture materials for MSBA 6460: Advanced AI for Business Applications.
 It will be updated regularly as new materials are added.
-The most recent iteration of the course is Summer 2021.
+The most recent iteration of the course is Summer 2022.

+**Most recent updates (Last edit: 08/19/2022):**

+- "Sequence to Sequence Model.ipynb": added an example of using BERT as an embedding layer to build a classification model.

 Below is a list of topics covered in each notebook.